thisrunsthru/Project1/README.md

 # Project1
-A theoretical repository for an upcoming project started 7/25/25
+a theoretical project to explore GitHub and its many features
+7/25/25